GaloyMoney/blink-mobile/README.md

 see [readme](docs/e2e-testing.md)

-## Local development with galoy-client
+## Local development with libraries

-The mobile app uses the [galoy-client](https://github.com/GaloyMoney/galoy-client) for communication with the galoy API and translations.
+The mobile app uses the [galoy-client](https://github.com/GaloyMoney/galoy-client) for generic routing (parsing bitcoin transactions or lightning invoice, or managing translations) across the different frontend of the Galoy stack.
 If you want to make changes to the galoy-client locally to test changes in the app e.g. you want to add a key to the translations file this is the steps you should take.
 Since the metro bundler [does not support](https://github.com/facebook/metro/issues/68) `yarn link`, we have to use [yalc](https://www.npmjs.com/package/yalc).

 **Before you run these commands the client will need to be published using `yalc`.
 Instructions for this are included in the readme for the client.**